• Skip to main content

 Frontier Low-Cost Internet Service

-Frontier Communications’ discounted internet plan is called Frontier Essentials.
+Frontier Communications has a discounted internet plan for $29.95 / month.
 There is no installation fee, no deposit and no contract.
-The plan provides download speeds of up to 100 Mbps.
+The plan provides download speeds of up to 200 Mbps.
 Included in the service are an in-home Wi-Fi modem/router and access to wifi at Frontier’s nationwide hotspots.
-Plans start at $29.99 a month so with your $30 / month ACP benefit, your bill is zero.
+Plans start at $29.99 a month.

-Mediacom Cable’s discounted internet plan is called Mediacom Connect2Compete.
+Mediacom Cable has a discounted internet plan called Xtream Connect.
 There is no installation fee, no deposit and no contract.
 The plan provides download speeds of up to 100 Mbps.
 Included in the service are an in-home Wi-Fi modem/router and access to wifi at Mediacom’s nationwide hotspots.
-Plans start at $30 a month so with your $30 / month ACP benefit, your bill is zero.
+Pay just $14.99 a month.

 Mediacom’s Connect2Compete or call 1-855-330-6918.